-- Pour the sauce mixture over the enchiladas and top with ½ cup more cheese if desired
+- Pour the sauce mixture over the enchiladas and top with more cheese.

-- Bake until heated through and bubbly at 350 degrees, about 30 minutes.
+- Bake in the center of the oven until heated through and bubbly at 350 degrees, about 30 minutes.

-- Top with chopped fresh cilantro and serve with picante sauce
+- Top with chopped fresh cilantro and serve with picante or hot sauce

 - Microwave: Wrap a stack of tortillas in damp paper towels and microwave for 30 seconds to 1 minute until warm.

 - Oven: Preheat your oven to 350°F (180°C).
 Wrap the tortillas in foil and place them in the oven for 10-15 minutes until warm.

 - Stovetop: Heat a dry skillet or griddle over medium-high heat.
 Add the tortillas, one at a time, and cook for about 30 seconds on each side until they are warm and pliable.

 - Grill: Preheat your grill to medium-high heat.
 Place the tortillas on the grill and cook for about 30 seconds on each side until they are warm and slightly charred.